amorris28/bohannan_website/content/talapas.md

 #SBATCH --ntasks-per-node=1     ### number of tasks per node
 #SBATCH --cpus-per-task=28      ### number of cores/CPUs
 #SBATCH -A crobe                ### account
-module load R/3.6.1 # optional if you want to load a specific version cd projects/Royal_Society/R
+module load R/3.6.1
+cd projects/Royal_Society/R
 Rscript var_comp.R
 ```

 A batch script is essentially just a normal `bash` script with some extra
 parameters at the top, which slurm reads.
-You should a
+You should specify a
 `--partition`, a `--job-name` and where to put `--output` and `--error`.
 `--time` sets the time in minutes. `--nodes` and `--ntasks-per-node` will
 pretty much always by equal to `1` for `R` jobs.
 You can set how many